 The economic contributions of the oil and gas industry to the local economy were discussed earlier in the Affected Environment section.
-These contributions were measured by estimating the employment and labor income generated by 1) payments to counties associated with the leasing and rent of federal minerals, 2) royalty payments associated with production of federal oil and gas, and 3) economic activity generated from drilling and associated activities.
-Activities related to oil and gas leasing, exploration, development, and production stimulate economic activity and brings money into the region and creates jobs in various industrial sectors.
-The economic impacts of changing the level of oil and gas activities in the region will depend on the number of acres leased, rents paid, number of wells drilled, and level of production.
-Table 4.13.1 summarizes changes in local revenues, employment, income, population, and households.
+Although total contributions include all employment and labor income generated by 1) payments to counties associated with the leasing and rent of federal minerals, 2) royalty payments associated with production of federal oil and gas, and 3) economic activity generated from drilling and associated activities; only contributions from leasing nominated parcels are analyzed at this time.
+Subsequent analyses would need to be done at the development stage to assess how drilling and production on these parcels would affect economic conditions in the surrounding economy.